MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Hindering Adversarial Attacks with Implicit Neural Representations. [[paper]](https://arxiv.org/abs/2210.13982)
+  - Andrei A. Rusu, Dan A. Calian, Sven Gowal, Raia Hadsell.
+  - Key Word: Adversarial Attacks; Implicit Neural Representations.
+  - <details><summary>Digest</summary> We introduce the Lossy Implicit Network Activation Coding (LINAC) defence, an input transformation which successfully hinders several common adversarial attacks on CIFAR-10 classifiers for perturbations up to ϵ=8/255 in L∞ norm and ϵ=0.5 in L2 norm.
+Implicit neural representations are used to approximately encode pixel colour intensities in 2D images such that classifiers trained on transformed data appear to have robustness to small perturbations without adversarial training or large drops in performance.

 - Chaos Theory and Adversarial Robustness. [[paper]](https://arxiv.org/abs/2210.13235)
   - Jonathan S. Kent.
   - Key Word: Adversarial Robustness; Chaos Theory.